Think. Reflect. Dream. Imagine.

 Perfect for stowing away a smartphone or small tablet (think iPad Mini):

-Now, I am not here to convince you that you can’t find a journal with similar characteristics already in the market for a faction of the price…
+Now, I am not here to convince you that you can’t find a journal with similar characteristics already in the market for a fraction of the price…

 But, will it be made of quality leather?